MIMO Gaussian Broadcast Channels with Common, Private and Confidential Messages: Secrecy-Capacity Results

 \begin{corollary}[Average Total Power Constraint] The secrecy-capacity region of the MIMO Gaussian BC with private and confidential messages under the average total power constraint

 \end{corollary}

-\begin{remark}[Computing Secrecy-Capacity Region] In general, it is hard to compute \eqref{EQ:region_nocommon} or \eqref{EQ:region_nocommon_power} as they involve non-convex matrix optimization problems.
-Nonetheless, in Section \ref{SUBSEC:numerical_example} we show how to convert \eqref{EQ:region_nocommon} or \eqref{EQ:nocommon_power} into a computationally efficient form based on matrix decomposition properties from \cite{Khina_WTC_Decomposition2015}.
-The simplified optimization problem is then used to illustrate the secrecy-capacity region under an average total power constraint $\hat{\mathcal{C}}_P$ based on a numerical example. \end{remark}
+\begin{remark}[Computing Secrecy-Capacity Region] In general, it is hard to compute \eqref{EQ:region_nocommon} and \eqref{EQ:region_nocommon_power} as they involve non-convex matrix optimization problems.
+Nonetheless, in Section \ref{SUBSEC:numerical_example} we show how to convert \eqref{EQ:region_nocommon} and \eqref{EQ:region_nocommon_power} into a computationally efficient form based on matrix decomposition properties from \cite{Khina_WTC_Decomposition2015}.
+The simplified optimization problem is then used to illustrate the secrecy-capacity region under an average total power constraint $\hat{\mathcal{C}}_P$ on a numerical example. \end{remark}